qwertykolea/openvpn-client/README.md

    - plus any arguments from `OVPN_EXTRA_ARGS`

 The container uses `exec` to run OpenVPN as PID 1, so signals are handled properly.
+Generate the route-up script (/tmp/route-up.sh) – This script is executed by OpenVPN after all routes (including pushed routes) have been added.
+It:

+Waits briefly for tun0 to obtain an IP address (if not already present).

+Executes /vpn/post-up.sh if present, after converting CRLF line endings.

+Launch OpenVPN with:

+--config /tmp/config.ovpn

+--verb $VERB

+--suppress-timestamps

+--script-security 2

+--up /tmp/up.sh

+--route-up /tmp/route-up.sh

+--up-restart

+plus any arguments from OVPN_EXTRA_ARGS

+The container uses exec to run OpenVPN as PID 1, so signals are handled properly.
 ## Building from Source – Compilation Details

 ### Local Build